ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/local-plugins-customization.md

 The CLI can be used to generate files in the plugins folders.

-Please refer to the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md) for more information.
+Please refer to the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md) 了解详情.

 ### Controllers

 Controllers contain functions executed according to the requested route.

-Please refer to the [Controllers documentation](/developer-docs/latest/development/backend-customization.md#controllers) for more information.
+Please refer to the [Controllers documentation](/developer-docs/latest/development/backend-customization.md#controllers) 了解详情.

 ### Models